Caregiving Blog: Activities of Daily Living Signs of Decline in Aging Adults

 10 Tips to Noticing Signs of Decline in Activities of Daily Living

 1 Bathing and General Hygiene.

 Are you noticing a body odor, soiled clothing or dirty hair?
 A lack of keeping up with regular hygiene confirms that difficulties exist.
 Are fingernails clean, is skin hydrated and in good condition, are toenails trimmed?
-Aging adults have difficult bending over.
+Aging adults have difficulty bending over.
 Many are unable to reach their feet to trim toenails or apply lotion.
 Many options exist to improve bathroom safety.

 2 Urine or Bowel Incontinence.

 This is one of the most embarrassing subjects to discuss with an aging parent or a spouse.
 Signs of urine or bowel incontinence include poor hygiene, an odor, and concerns about going out in public for a lengthy period of time due to the possibility of having an accident.
 Are you noticing underwear hanging in the bathroom to dry?
 Is there a urine smell in the bathroom or in the home?

 Frequent falls or mental disorientation may also be a sign of a urinary tract infection.
 Urinary tract infections are common with persons diagnosed with dementia.

 The ability to dress, change clothing, and take an interest in how we appear can become more difficult with a physical disability.
 Interest in maintaining positive self-esteem may also be a sign of depression (see # 10 below).

 Lifting a shirt over the head may be difficult due to shoulder pain.
 Buttoning buttons may become impossible due to arthritis in the hands and fingers.
 Zippers may be difficult due to poor grip or hand dexterity.
 Bending over may result in dizziness.
 Placing shoes—other than slip-on—closing Velcro tabs or tying shoelaces may be impossible because of a lack of flexibility to bend over.